-The jobs to residents ratio for the Northern Tasmania Region in 2017/18 was 0.99, meaning that there were less jobs than resident workers.
-Construction had the highest ratio (1.15), while the lowest ratio was found in Mining (0.66).
+The jobs to residents ratio for the Northern Tasmania Region in 2018/19 was 0.97, meaning that there were less jobs than resident workers.
+Health Care and Social Assistance had the highest ratio (1.08), while the lowest ratio was found in Mining (0.69).

 A goal of economic development is often to maximise the employment opportunities locally, leading to a more socially and environmentally sustainable community.